mattmakai/fullstackpython.com/source/content/pages/01-introduction/01-introduction.markdown

 category: page
 slug: introduction
 sort-order: 0101
+meta: Full Stack Python helps you learn Python programming through plain language explanations of the concepts along with links to other great resources.
 choice1url: /web-frameworks.html
 choice1icon: fa-code fa-inverse
 choice1text: I want to learn how to code a web application with Python.